andrewdefilippis/aws-apigateway/README.md

 # aws-apigateway

-My personal Amazon Web Services (AWS) API Gateway repository with example APIs.
+My personal Amazon Web Services (AWS) API Gateway repository with example API Swagger Templates.

 This repository includes example AWS API Gateway Swagger Templates that can be deployed and used with minimal or no modification.